Effect of quantum jumps on non-Hermitian system: formalism

 \section{formalism}

 The Markov master equation is one of the most fundamental descriptions for open systems in quantum theory \cite{gardiner2004quantum}, which was derived with the weak coupling assumption and the Markov approximation.
 The master equation is valid in many circumstances, and the solution to the equation obey the basic rules of quantum mechanics such as trace preserving, complete positivity and Hermiticity.
 This is the reason why a wide range of applications have been developed in various fields including quantum state preparation \cite{kraus2008preparation}, excitation transfer in light-harvesting systems, quantum measurement \cite{walls1985analysis} and quantum computation \cite{verstraete2009quantum}.
-Due to the difficulty in solving the master equation, several approaches such as short-time perturbative expansion \cite{kim1996perturbative}, small-loss rate expansions \cite{yi2000perturbative} and perturbation based on closed-systems \cite{li2015perturbative} have been developed, which provide us with methods to solve the master equation approximately.
+Due to the complexity of the master equation, many methods have been introduced to approximately solve the equation.
+For examples, in Ref. \cite{kim1996perturbative} the authors developed a short-time perturbative expansion method, and Ref. \cite{yi2000perturbative} presented a perturbation theory by treating the small-loss as the perturbations.
+Ref. \cite{li2015perturbative}, decomposes the Liouvillian supperoperator into two parts, treating the part of dissipators as the dominant contribution to the system, while the other parts of the dissipators were treated as perturbations.
+Based on this, Ref. \cite{li2016resummation} considered a practical model of damping Jaynes-Cumming lattices, in which the interaction between the resonator mode and the qubit was viewed as a perturbation.
+Ref. \cite{albert2018lindbladians} introduced a perturbation theory for a time-dependent Lindbladian master equation with the help of Dyson expansions and linear response theory.

-In the following, we will develop an new approach to solve the master equation based on the perturbation theory for non-Hermitian systems.
+In the following, we will develop a new approach to solve the master equation based on the perturbation theory for non-Hermitian systems, the difference is that the jumping terms in the master equation are treated as the perturbation terms.
 Let us start with the master equation in the Lindblad form \cite{breuer2002theory,gardiner2004quantum}

 where $H_0$ is the free Hamiltonian of the system, $\kappa_m$ is the decay rate for the $m$-th decay channel, and $F_m$ stands for the eigenoperator of the system, usually named as Lindblad operators.
-The reduced density matrice $\rho$ remains completely positive and trace preserving \cite{lindblad1976generators}.
+The reduced density matrix $\rho$ remains completely positive and trace preserving \cite{lindblad1976generators}.
 However, these break down when the jumping terms are neglected and an effective non-Hermitian Hamiltonian $H=H_0-i/2\sum_m\kappa_mF^{\dagger}_mF_m$ is persisted to describe the system.
 Suppose $H$ is diagonalizable and the eigenvectors satisfy